-It was due to this lack of global expansion and its relative isolation from the rest of continent of Europe that allowed many of the ancient buildings and culturally significant sites to become preserved, instead of possibly being demolished due to urbanization.
-In 1980 the island was hit by a devastating earthquake that is said to have caused tables to shake all the way to Ireland.
+Due to this lack of global expansion and its relative isolation from the rest of Europe’s continent, it allowed many old-fashioned buildings and culturally significant sites to be preserved, instead of possibly being demolished due to urbanization.
+In 1980 the island was hit by a devastating earthquake that had caused tables to shake all the way to Ireland.
 It is here in the Mid-Atlantic where an underwater ridge exists, where 3 of the World’s tectonic plates meet, often referred to as the Terceira-rift.
 The deadly earthquake devastated the region.
-Many of the historical buildings were destroyed and the city had to rebuild, replicating with the assistance of UNESCO and many historians the exact interiors of the ruined buildings.
-It was during this time of mourning that also helped initiate subsequent laws to preserve and limit the destruction of the cities culturally, and historically significant sites and fortifications.
+Many of the historic buildings were destroyed, and the city had to rebuild with UNESCO’s assistance.
+During this time of mourning, it also helped initiate subsequent laws to preserve and limit the damage of the cities’ culturally and historically meaningful sites and fortifications.